williamlsh/redis-sentiel/README.md

 This repository exhibits the minimal situation of Redis Sentinel deployed with Docker compose based on [Redis Sentinel Documentation](#https://redis.io/topics/sentinel) within a _bridge_ network.

+For a general guide, please refer to [How to Deploy Containerized Redis Sentinel](https://williamlsh.github.io/posts/how-to-deploy-containerized-redis-sentinel/).

 ## Steps to deployment

 Rising up 1 master and 1 replica, 3 sentinels.